Stay tuned to the Future. Impact of research infrastructures 2.0

 Understanding impact is much more difficult than understanding performance.
 While the reflections and publications on how to define and measure impact has grown over the last year, a unified framework or consensus on how to assess the impact of research infrastructures does not yet exist.

-Taking as point of departure the conference organized by the ESFRI Strategic Working Group on Social and Cultural Innovation on the impact of research infrastructures, which took place in 2018 in Bologna, the ESFRI Strategy Working Groups have joined forces to organize a follow-up conference to discuss the meaning and the possible measurement of impact further.
-The overall objectives of the conference are:
+Taking as point of departure the conference organized by the ESFRI Strategic Working Group on Social and Cultural Innovation on the impact of research infrastructures, which took place in 2018 in Bologna, the ESFRI Strategy Working Groups have joined forces to organize this follow-up conference to discuss the meaning and the possible measurement of impact further.
+The overall objectives of the conference were:

-Discuss potential and limitation of collaboration between infrastructures to create impact.
+To discuss potential and limitations of collaboration between infrastructures for creating impact.